|Family Travel Files Ezine Family Vacations Resource

 Park City, Utah Family Fun – Skate the 400-meter Olympic Oval.

 Home of the 2002 Winter Olympics, the Utah Olympic Park complex offers families plenty of fun during the winter months when it is possible to enjoy Alpine skiing, snowboarding, sleigh rides, snowmobiling, snowshoeing, ice skating, cross-country skiing, curling, and snow tubing.
 For extra adventures race down the bobsled track or learn to steer your own skeleton or luge.
 Ride a chair lift to the K120 start house at an altitude of 7,130 feet.
 Admission is free to the interactive Alf Engen Ski Museum which showcases Utah's unique ski history as well as the 2002 Olympic Winter Games Museum.
 Bonus Points:

 The adventures courses are now available during the winter season adding a new dimension to the fun.
 The Silver Adventure Pass entitles the holder to a two-hour guided adventure experiences.
 Several activity levels are available depending on age, weight, and level of adventure desired.
 Participants may be required to duck around obstacles, crawl through tight spaces, climb, jump, zip, swing, or balance along logs.
 The most thrilling perhaps is the zip line with a 65-foot drop at the end.
 Wait for it!

 For and outer limits family experience Olympic Park offers cosmic curling with the magic of black light and neon creating a lively magical completion space.
 Details:

 3419 Olympic Pkwy, Park City, UT 84098.
 (435) 658-4200 or www.visitparkcity.com

 Content researched and posted by Nancy Nelson-Duac, Curator of the Good Stuff for theFamilyTravelFiles.com.
 Images by Jeff Curtes - courtesy Squaw Valley.
-Copyright 2014.
+Copyright up dated 2016.